Pasir Ris: Mosque

-Commercial Services
+Commercial services

-As of 2024, the area has three shopping malls and three neighbourhood plazas; White Sands Shopping Mall, NTUC Downtown East, Loyang Point, Pasir Ris Drive 6 Neighbourhood Centre, Elias Mall and Pasir Ris West Plaza.
+As of 2024, the area has three shopping malls and four neighbourhood plazas; White Sands Shopping Mall, NTUC Downtown East, Pasir Ris Mall, Loyang Point, Pasir Ris Drive 6 Neighbourhood Centre, Elias Mall and Pasir Ris West Plaza.
 In addition, there are two community centres, Pasir Ris East and Pasir Ris Elias (Pasir Ris West).
-An upcoming mall named Pasir Ris Mall will be developed beside Pasir Ris MRT station as part of an integrated development named Pasir Ris 8.

 Pasir Ris Central Hawker Center, which opened in January 2018, has 42 stalls and is the home-ground of traditional street food and hipster kitchens.

 Transportation

-Road Network
+Road network

 The Tampines Expressway (TPE), which borders the area at the south, and arterial roads allows for easy movement within the town and link it to other parts of the country.
 There are two major roads in the area, namely Pasir Ris Drive 1 and Pasir Ris Drive 3, which cuts across the entire town with several bus services plying along the two roads.

 To provide ease of access for residents travelling between Pasir Ris and Punggol, Pasir Ris Industrial Drive 1 was extended in end-2019 to link up with the interchange expansion between the Kallang-Paya Lebar Expressway (KPE) and Tampines Expressway (TPE).
 This new link road provides an additional and more direct route between the two towns and helps to ease traffic flow on the TPE.